pytorch/pytorch.github.io/_posts/2022-8-16-empowering-pytorch-on-intel-xeon-scalable-processors-with-bfloat16.md

 Recent years, the growing complexity of AI models have been posing requirements on hardware for more and more compute capability.
 Reduced precision numeric format has been proposed to address this problem.
 Bfloat16 is a custom 16-bit floating point format for AI which consists of one sign bit, eight exponent bits, and seven mantissa bits.
 With the same dynamic range as float32, bfloat16 doesn’t require a special handling such as loss scaling.
 Therefore, bfloat16 is a drop-in replacement for float32 when running deep neural networks for both inference and training.

-The 3rd Gen Intel® Xeon® Scalable processor (codenamed Cooper Lake), is the first general purpose x86 CPU with native bfloat16 support.
-Three new bfloat16 instructions were introduced in Intel® Advanced Vector Extensions-512 (Intel® AVX-512): VCVTNE2PS2BF16, VCVTNEPS2BF16, and VDPBF16PS.
+The 3rd Gen Intel<sup>®</sup> Xeon<sup>®</sup> Scalable processor (codenamed Cooper Lake), is the first general purpose x86 CPU with native bfloat16 support.
+Three new bfloat16 instructions were introduced in Intel<sup>®</sup> Advanced Vector Extensions-512 (Intel<sup>®</sup> AVX-512): VCVTNE2PS2BF16, VCVTNEPS2BF16, and VDPBF16PS.
 The first two instructions perform conversion from float32 to bfloat16, and the last one performs a dot product of bfloat16 pairs.
 Bfloat16 theoretical compute throughput is doubled over float32 on Cooper Lake.
-On the next generation of Intel® Xeon® Scalable Processors, bfloat16 compute throughput will be further enhanced through Advanced Matrix Extensions (Intel® AMX) instruction set extension.
+On the next generation of Intel<sup>®</sup> Xeon<sup>®</sup> Scalable Processors, bfloat16 compute throughput will be further enhanced through Advanced Matrix Extensions (Intel<sup>®</sup> AMX) instruction set extension.

 Intel and Meta previously collaborated to enable bfloat16 on PyTorch, and the related work was published in an earlier [blog](https://community.intel.com/t5/Blogs/Tech-Innovation/Artificial-Intelligence-AI/Intel-and-Facebook-Accelerate-PyTorch-Performance-with-3rd-Gen/post/1335659) during launch of Cooper Lake.
 In that blog, we introduced the hardware advancement for native bfloat16 support and showcased a performance boost of 1.4x to 1.6x of bfloat16 over float32 from DLRM, ResNet-50 and ResNext-101-32x4d.